 We do not collect any Personally Identifiable Information about you unless you voluntarily provide it to us.
-You provide certain Personally Identifiable Information to us primarily when you (a) register for CourseArc or (b) submit your credit card or other payment information.
+You provide certain Personally Identifiable Information to us primarily when you register for CourseArc.
 We may also collect information from you at other points on our site that state that such information is being collected.
 We use technologies like cookies and pixel tags to provide, improve, protect and promote CourseArc.
 A cookie is a small data text file, which a website stores on your computer’s hard drive (if your web browser permits) that can later be retrieved to identify you to us.
 For example, cookies help us with things like remembering your username for your next visit, understanding how you are interacting with CourseArc, and improving CourseArc based on that information.
 You can set your browser to not accept cookies, but this may limit your ability to use CourseArc.

-In addition, we may also collect, or our third-party ad server and/or content server may collect, certain Non-Personally Identifiable Information.
-This information is ultimately stored in the form of store categories, and, in some cases, specific URLs.
-We use your IP address to diagnose problems with our servers, software, to administer our site, and to gather demographic information.
-Our third-party ad servers will also provide us with a summary, but not individual reports that will tell us how many ads were presented and clicked upon at our site.
+In addition, we may also collect, or our third-party vendors and/or content server may collect, certain Personally Identifiable Information.
+We use your IP address to diagnose problems with our servers, software, or to administer our site.

 We do not sell, trade, or rent your Personally Identifiable Information to others.
-We do provide some of our services through contractual arrangements with services providers and other third parties.
+We do provide some of our services through contractual arrangements with services providers and other third parties solely to provide the services intended by the software.
 We and our service partners use your Personally Identifiable Information to operate CourseArc.
-For example, we must release your credit card information to the card-issuing bank to confirm payment for products and services purchased on this site.

 Occasionally, we may be required by law enforcement or judicial authorities to provide Personally Identifiable Information to the appropriate governmental authorities.
 We will disclose Personally Identifiable Information upon receipt of a court order or subpoena or to cooperate with a law enforcement investigation.
 We fully cooperate with law enforcement agencies in identifying those who use our services for illegal activities.
 We reserve the right to report to law enforcement agencies any activities that we in good faith believe to be unlawful.